The Third Pillar of Purity Culture

 Romans 1 — Covetousness, Not Attraction

-Romans 1:24 — Uses epithymia.
-Romans 7:7 — Paul defines the same word: "I would not have known what it is to covet if the law had not said, 'You shall not covet.'"
-The word is covetousness, not sexual desire.
+Romans 1:24 — Uses epithymia (G1939).
+Romans 7:7 — Paul defines the same word as covetousness: "I would not have known what it is to covet if the law had not said, 'You shall not covet.'"

 A Personal Note

 I have to admit I'm not proud of how long it took me to be affirming of same-sex relationships, and I'm likely not the best resource for this information.
 I do affirm and share my views about it — but hopefully, gay and lesbian readers will be at a point where they simply don't give a crap what I think.
-But if I can change, your cranky friends and family can too.
+However, I know a little affirmation can go a long way for someone who is struggling.
+Also, there is hope.
+If I can change, some of your cranky friends and family can too.

 Four passages.
 Four problems.
 None of them about a loving, committed same-sex relationship.